TandoorRecipes/recipes/docs/install/manual.md

 *Note2*: Fix the path in the `ExecStart` line to where you gunicorn and recipes are

-Finally, run `sudo systemctl enable gunicorn_recipes.service` and `sudo systemctl start gunicorn_recipes.service`.
-You can check that the service is correctly started with `systemctl status gunicorn_recipes.service`
+Finally, run `sudo systemctl enable gunicorn_recipes` and `sudo systemctl start gunicorn_recipes`.
+You can check that the service is correctly started with `systemctl status gunicorn_recipes`

 ### nginx

-Now we tell nginx to listen to a new port and forward that to gunicorn. `sudo nano /etc/nginx/sites-available/recipes.conf`
+Now we tell nginx to listen to a new port and forward that to gunicorn. `sudo nano /etc/nginx/conf.d/recipes.conf`

 And enter these lines: